mathesar-foundation/mathesar-wiki/team/responsibilities/gsoc.md

 - Refer them to resources for self-guidance (namely our applicant or contributing guides)
 - Politely remind of our expectation that contributors will be relatively self-sufficient and tolerant of minimal hand-holding

-## Office hours

-Office hours are public sync meetings we host where community members (GSoC candidates mostly) join to get help.
-Previous year such meetings only received community participation just before the end of the proposal period.
-We're currently planning to host these only during the last week of the proposal period.

 ## Greet/help schedule

 We aim to greet and help new contributors (mostly GSoC candidates) multiple times per day (between all of us, not each).
 This schedule should act as *a very rough guide*, in practice we'll often respond whenever we see a new message, but in case that's inconvenient, use this schedule as a guide for when to perform this task.